 (4) The stewards/judges may suspend on an emergency basis the license of any person whose actions are detrimental to the best interests of racing and which are seriously dangerous to the health or safety of the person, the public or another person involved in racing.
 An emergency suspension or a penalty suspension following a hearing may include ruling off of the licensee.
-When based upon evidence that the person is currently ruled off whether the person is licensed or not.
-If an emergency suspension is imposed under this rule, the person is entitled to a post-suspension hearing.
+When based upon evidence that the person is currently ruled off by an official body of another racing jurisdiction, the person may be ruled off whether the person is licensed or not.
+If an emergency suspension hearing.
 The suspension may not exceed 365 days unless so ordered by the commission.